Note: This is a republished version of an article I had posted here and then deleted, and added back with some edits.

-Do books experience multiple personality disorders as well, just like people?
+Do books have multiple personalities too, just like people?
 When I try to summarize Joseph Diémé's book Dans la Peau d'un Immigré (In an Immigrant's Shoes), what leaps out to me is the sheer degree of difference between the first and second half of the book, almost like they were written by different authors.
 Not that I think that the book was - but rather that Diémé must have drawn on very different experiences and mentalities in writing his novel.

 The contrast is really quite remarkable.
 The first part of the book is defined by:

 - A point of view from the female character, Fatou

 - An explicitly heavy political bent for discussions by the characters, and active political action by them